felixgren/wsl-lesson/README.md

 1. Let's get started by setting up WSL the way we want it!
 First we want to set WSL as our default version.
-Open up PowerShell and write `wsl --set-default-version 2`
+Open up PowerShell and write `wsl --set-default-version 2` If version 2 still does not run we will try writing this command instead: `wsl --set-version Ubuntu-20.04`

 2. Unfortunately, Ubuntu will now use root as the default user.
 We don't want that!
 We want your username to be the default user.
 Enter the following command: `ubuntu config --default-user <yourname>` where `<yourusername>` is the username you defined during installation.

 3. As listed above your Linux files will typically be stored at `\\wsl$\Ubuntu\home\<yourname>`.
 It's best to use this as the starting folder in Windows Terminal.
 Let's open the settings in PowerShell and add the following configuration line to the Ubuntu profile:
   `"startingDirectory": "//wsl$/Ubuntu/home/<yourname>/"`

+4. Now that we have our settings for the terminal let's install [Fish shell](https://fishshell.com/docs/current/tutorial.html.
+  `apt-get install fish`
+  After installing fish lets try it out.
+Enter: `fish` in your terminal.
+  You will be greeted by a prompt which means you are all set up.

+  If you'd like you can set Fish as your default shell instead of bash:
+  `chsh -s /usr/bin/fish`